seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 Wherefore my father should revengers want,
 Having a son and friends; since Julius Caesar,
 Who at Philippi the good Brutus ghosted,
 There saw you labouring for him.
-What was’t
+What was't
 That moved pale Cassius to conspire; and what
-Made the all-honour’d, honest Roman, Brutus,
+Made the all-honour'd, honest Roman, Brutus,
-With the arm’d rest, courtiers and beauteous freedom,
+With the arm'd rest, courtiers and beauteous freedom,
 To drench the Capitol; but that they would
 Have one man but a man?
 And that is it
 Hath made me rig my navy; at whose burthen
-The anger’d ocean foams; with which I meant
+The anger'd ocean foams; with which I meant
 To scourge the ingratitude that despiteful Rome
 Cast on my noble father.